dashton82/FakeScript/README.md

 ````
 ## Usage

+After installed, you will have in the root of your solution:

+- RunBuild.bat,
+- Build.fsx
+- Tools\Nuget\Nuget.exe
+- Tools\Jasmine\Jasminerunner.js
+- Tools\Jasmine\Jasminerunner-nunit.js
+- Tools\Jasmine\phantomjs-testrunner.js

-After installed, run __RunBuild.Bat__ from the command line.
+Run __RunBuild.Bat__ from the command line.
 This will automatically detect the solution file in your folder.
 This will build all projects in the solution, by default this is done in Debug configuration.

 ### Command Line options
 First parameter is buildType, simply pass "Debug" or "Release"